saichandra286/Complete-Angularjs-Flask-Todo-App/README.md

 1. Create a virtualenv for the Flask app, `virtual-env flask-app`, and start it.

-2. Inside the _flask-app_ directory, install Flask: `pip install flask`.
+2. Inside the _ToDO_ directory, install Flask

-3. Run `npm install` to get NodeJS and Grunt dependencies.
+3. Run app.py

-4. Additionally, run `bower install` to get Bower dependencies.

-5. Build the files and start the server by running `grunt`.
-If you would like to only build the files, run `grunt build`.
-Start the server later with `grunt server`.

 ## Summary
 This project is using Flask to serve data, and AngularJS to control and view it.
-Other tech used for the project: CoffeeScript, SASS, GruntJS, RequireJS, spritesmith, and Bower.
+<h1>Main features of this App</h1>

 ## API Endpoints